This page contains affiliate links. Please read our disclosure for more info.

 - Osprey Farpoint 40 backpack (Erin) – The perfect size for me with good support and plenty of space.

 - Combination locks – To lock the zips of our backpacks.

-- Eagle Creek half packing cube for my underwear, and other bits like Simon’s hard drive.
+- Eagle Creek half packing cube – For my underwear and other bits like Simon’s hard drive.

 - 1 PrAna Halle trousers – Practical but decent looking travel trousers.
-See my review above.

 - 1 Thermal leggings – To wear under my trousers.